 Do you know how to prepare to sell your home?
 Most people think that the first step to selling their home is to list it on the MLS.
 In reality, to be an effective seller you have to make preparations prior to listing your home.
 We encourage you to look at your home through the eyes of a potential buyer.
 Also, make sure you have a Realtor that understands the importance of the pre-selling preparations.
 In this post we offer some of the tips we share with our clients to assist them in preparing their home for listing.

 TIP: First impressions are critical!
-You’ll never have more activity on the home than you will in the first three to four weeks of the listing.
-The reason is simple: there are buyers out there who have seen everything already available who have yet to find “The One”.
+You’ll never have more activity on the home than you will in the first three to four weeks after listing.
+The reason is simple: there are buyers out there who have seen everything already available and have yet to find “The One”.
 They are just waiting for something new to come on the market.
 Also, real estate agents in the area will come by in those first few weeks to familiarize themselves with your property.
 Making the most of those first initial weeks comes from careful planning ahead of time.

 SELLING YOUR HOME CAN BE UNSETTLING

 First of all, we want to set expectations up front about the selling process: selling your home means you are putting your time at the mercy of prospective buyers.
 Your lives will be disrupted for awhile and requests for a showing may come at very inconvenient times.
 Remember this is temporary and cooperating with agents when they call for an appointment will make this process easier for all parties involved.
 It may be inconvenient for you now, but you might never get another opportunity for that particular prospect to look at it again.
 Also, if a buying agent feels that a property is difficult to show because of restrictions the owner has placed on it, they may not choose to tell their clients about the home.
-Keep a positive mindset and prepare in advance for this disruption and you will alleviate a majority of the discomfort of showing a home.
+Keep a positive mindset, prepare in advance for this disruption, and you will alleviate a majority of the discomfort of showing a home.

 OBTAIN A HOME WARRANTY